Colour Mixing using Coffee Filters

 Coffee Filter Colour Mixing Craft

-If you enjoyed colour mixing using coffee filters than you might also like to learn more about primary and secondary colours by learning how to make a color wheel.
+If you enjoyed this colour mixing activity using coffee filters then you might also like to do some color mixing for kids using paint as you create a cute monster craft.
+You can also learn more about primary and secondary colours by learning how to make a color wheel using our turtle template or by creating a colour wheel art project using tissue paper.

 2 comments